Keyaan-07/RP2040-mini-SDR/JOURNAL.md

 ### Updated Block DIag:
 ![22/bd.png](/images/22/bd.png)

 Umm okay, i did i BIT of schematic(or most of it cuz idk how much is left).
-Gonna take a break now, i think i might do some more later, so, will update the scheamtic later.
+Gonna take a break now, i think i might do some more later, so, will update the schematic later.

 ### Time Spent Today: 2 hours 30 mins